PaloAltoNetworks/prisma-cloud-docs/api/descriptions/cloud/discovery_get.md

 Returns a list of all cloud discovery scan results in a paginated response.

-The parameteres under `entities` from `https://pan.dev/compute/api/22-12/get-cloud-discovery/` is now part of the response schema of a  new API endpoint `/api/v1/cloud/discovery/entities`.
+The `entities` object and the associated parameters in the response schema is now part of a new API endpoint `/api/v1/cloud/discovery/entities`.

 ### cURL Request